airdcpp-web/airdcpp-webclient/.github/ISSUE_TEMPLATE/bug_report.md

 ### Operating system:

-Name and version of the operating system on which the application is installed on
+Name and version of the operating system on which the application is installed on.
+Also include your browser version if the issue happens in the Web UI.

 ### Steps to reproduce the issue: